qqqlab/madflight/readme.md

 ## Getting Started

 1. Install the Arduino madflight library
-2. Open example madflight_Quadcopter.ino in the Arduino IDE.
+2. Open example Quadcopter.ino in the Arduino IDE.
 3. Setup the USER-SPECIFIED DEFINES section
 4. If you're not using a default pinout (see below) then setup your board pinout in the BOARD section.
 5. Connect your IMU (gyro/acceleration) sensor as shown below.
-6. Compile and upload madflight_Quadcopter.ino to your board.
+6. Compile and upload Quadcopter.ino to your board.
 Connect the Serial Monitor at 115200 baud and check the messages.
 Type 'help' to see the available CLI commands.
 7. Check that IMU sensor and AHRS are working correctly: use CLI print commands to show gyro, accelerometer, magnetometer and roll/pitch/yaw.
 8. Use CLI to calibate the sensor.
 9. Connect radio receiver to your development board according to the configured pins.